Legionaire13/frontend-nanodegree-feedreader/README.md

 The Menu:
   default state is "hidden"
-  changes visibility if clicked
-  changes visibility if clicked once again
+  becomes visible if clicked and then hides if clicked again

 Initial Entries:
   feed has at least one entry element